hitoshisatow/kqsea-streaming/README.md

 > `root@archiso ~ # fdisk /dev/nvme0n1`

 The existing EFI directory is small (100MB) so remove that and the Windows partitions.
 Add a new 1G partition and set type to `EFI System`.
 Add new partition that takes remaining space.
 It should default to Linux filesystem type.
-Write changes and exit
+Write changes and exit.
+This can be skipped if the partitions have already been set up from a previous installation

 #### Create FAT32 file system for EFI